Ustacky-dev/Pandas-Analytics-Project/README.md

 # Standout Section
 Use of appropriate methods & descriptions to explore other columns such as Unit Price, Quantity in Aggregation with GroupBy.
+A barplot was made to display the gross income for each city.

 # Executive Summary.
 Summary